 When designing the Faux Fur Hooded Scarf, I had to start over three times because I couldn’t count my rows when I was finished.
 Of course I wanted my pattern to be as accurate as possible so this was pretty frustrating.
 So I ended up doing two things.

 The first thing I did that was really helpful was create a row tracker.
 This made my life so much easier because I could just mark off each row as I went.
-Because it helped me so much, I wanted to make it available to you as well!Send me the Row Tracker!

 5. Use Markers To Count Your Rows